 Aruba’s beautiful white sand beaches are the main draw for many when choosing a Caribbean vacation.
-The beaches on the Aruba’s south shore are pristine and picture perfect, but don’t make the mistake of spending your entire Aruba vacation lounging on the beach and swimming in the crystal clear Caribbean Sea.
+The beaches on Aruba’s south shore are pristine and picture-perfect but don’t make the mistake of spending your entire Aruba vacation lounging on the beach and swimming in the crystal clear Caribbean Sea.
 There is much more to experience when you visit Aruba and RockaBeach Aruba Island Tours are a great way to explore and learn from locals.

 The island is small, just 20 miles long and five miles wide.
 Even though the island is tiny compared to many other Caribbean islands, there is a good portion that is unpaved.
 So, it’s not as easy as renting a car and doing a loop around the island.
 There are many ways to explore Aruba, but if this is your first time, I suggest a guided tour.
 It’s a great way to explore all that Aruba has to offer.

 Ads are how we pay our bills and keep our blog free for you to enjoy.
 We also use affiliate links; if you make a purchase through them, we may receive a small commission at no cost to you.

 Save Big on Your Dream Trip to Aruba

 Read Reviews of the Best Hotels in Aruba on TripAdvisor